The Discovery of a New Potency

 He wondered if it was possible to make homoeopathic remedies that acted deeply, yet at the same time were gentler on the constitution.
 Even though the medicinal solutions had greatly improved the centesimal system he wondered how he could overcome aggravations in those cases that were weak, over sensitive, and at the present time incurable.
 Surely the answer to this question is not in raising the dynamizations to even higher and higher ranges of potency.

-By this time Jenichen’s potencies where reaching levels of far beyond 1m, and in Hahnemann’s experience, they were not suitable in weak cases with advanced tissue pathology because of the serious life threatening aggravations they could cause.
+By this time Jenichen’s potencies were reaching levels of far beyond 1m, and in Hahnemann’s experience, they were not suitable in weak cases with advanced tissue pathology because of the serious life-threatening aggravations they could cause.

 Hahnemann’s greatest desire was to cure these degenerative chronic cases as they proved to be the most resistant to his treatment.
 The only thing the old Master could do was to begin a completely new series of homoeopathic experiments even though he was in his eighties!

 At this time Hahnemann was assisted by a Reverend Everest, who was in charge of making sugar globules for his remedies.
 He was a close friend and confidante of Hahnemann’s in his last experimental works.
 On July 30, 1853 a letter was published in the Times that Rev. Everest wrote to a Dr. Luthur in which he describes the experiments he witnessed Hahnemann perform while he was improving the homoeopathic system.
 We have included most of the letter as we think it is enlightening as well as of great historical interest.

 This is recorded in Bradford’s Life and Letters of Hahnemann, page 473.